dfsp-spirit/meshlearn/README.md

 ## Why

 Computing lGI and some other mesh properties for brain surface meshes is slow and sometimes fails even for good quality meshes, leading to exclusion of the respective MRI scans.
-The lGI computation also equires Matlab, which is inconvenient and prevents the computation of lGI on high performance computer clusters (due to the excessive licensing costs), which would be a way to deal with the long computation times.
+The lGI computation also requires Matlab, which is inconvenient and prevents the computation of lGI on high performance computer clusters (due to the excessive licensing costs), which would be a way to deal with the long computation times.
 This project aims to provide a trained model that will predict the lGI for a vertex based on the mesh neighborhood.
-The aim is to have a faster and more robust method to compute lGI, using only free software.
+The aim is to have a faster and more robust method to compute lGI, based on free software.

 ## Development